[Toy Review] Lovense Lush 4

 [Toy Review] Dame Arc Silicone G-Spot Vibrator

-Sometimes, I unbox a toy and within two minutes, I know exactly what my review is likely to say.
-I’ll sometimes be proven wrong in the course of the testing process, but more often than not these days my first impressions are bang on.
-I guess that’s what comes from having tested well over 100 toys at this point.
+Sometimes, I unbox a toy and within two minutes I know exactly what my review is likely to say.
+I’ll sometimes be proven wrong in the course of the testing process but, well, I’ve been at this job a while now.
+More often than not, my first impressions are bang on.
+I opened up the Dame Arc Silicone G-Spot Vibrator and very quickly ascertained that my review was most likely going to say, “great shape, shit vibrations.”

 Reader, I was not wrong.